Till Those Lights Come Up

 What we see, when we’re there — along with the emotions we feel — far overwhelms what that place actually, physically, is.
-Without people, without coaches, without effort, it is just … four walls … with some banged up equipment and a whole lot of emptiness.
+Without people, without coaches, without effort, that place is just four walls with some banged up equipment and a whole lot of emptiness.
 That same description used to fit us, too.
 But then we found the place.

 “Till those lights come up, and we hear that crowd, and we remember why we came.”
 (Jackson Browne)